onigiri86/Flutter_Apps/README.md

-# banana_app
+# namer_app

-A new Flutter project.
+A new Flutter project.（Google Tutorial)

 ## Getting Started